spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-entra-id.md

     <summary>Additional Redirect URLs</summary>

-          You can also add additional redirect URIs if needed.
+          You can also add additional redirect URLs if needed.
 For example, to enable integration with the Kubernetes Dashboard, add the following redirect URI to the list of redirect URIs in the Azure AD application:

           | URL | Type of Access |